bharat-patodi/nextjs-skeleton/README.md

 - [ ] Vercel deployment will need the env vars.
 Remember to upload.
 - [ ] CRUD
 - [ ] Create the schema and save in supabase/schema.sql.
 Use sample repo for guide.
 Take help from AI.
+- [ ] Use schema to create the tables in Supabase.
+Use supabase CLI command `supabase db push ` or use Supabase UI to upload schema into SQL editor.
+- [ ] Add design.md with Design choice for the project.
+- [ ] Add architecture.md with help from sample.